SSDP-Dev/bill-tracker/README.md

-# Bill Tracker for Sarah
+# Bill Tracker for SSDP